Fears grow in Sri Lanka for refugees targeted by mob violence

 While it was relatively calm on Saturday, Mr Fernando said “police are not yet in a position to guarantee security”.
 Nor were proper living conditions available to the refugees.

-“The state has to take responsibility to provide security and they have to look at long term solutions,” he said.
+“The state has to take responsibility to provide security, and they have to look at long-term solutions.”

 “These people have suffered in their own countries and they came here to escape persecution.
 It’s very sad they now feel under threat here,” Mr Fernando added.